explainers-by-googlers/script-src-v2/README.md

 ## Introduction

 We're proposing new CSP features to help websites protect themselves against DOM XSS.
-Developers will be able to allowlist scripts that are allowed to execute through the existing hashes mechanism, that will now extend to cover [script-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) URLs and [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) (and other eval-like functions).
+The existing hashes mechanism will be extended to cover [script-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) URLs and scripts loaded via [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) (and other eval-like functions).
 This facilitates an easier to deploy, robust CSP policy that mitigates XSS by blocking unallowed inline and eval scripts.
 This new features will be implemented in a backwards compatible way, so sites can set a policy that provides better security in browsers that support them without causing breakage in browsers that do not.

-To be secure, a policy needs to permit legitimate scripts to execute, while blocking any scripts that the application doesn't expect.
-In practice, this means avoiding host-based allowlists and having a strict CSP allowing the execution of scripts by using nonces or hashes.

-To be easy-to-deploy, a policy should ideally not require developers to make any changes to their application other than adding CSP (usually via an HTTP header or &lt;meta> tag).

 ## **Goals**